 Guest Law Blogging – Authorship Policy & Guidelines

 Many thanks for your interest in writing a guest post or becoming a guest legal blogger for YouBlawg.
-In 2014, YouBlawg is changing its approach to publishing legal content and this means we can’t accept any unsolicited submissions at this time.
-The strategy may change in the future, but for the moment, we are accepting only the highest possible contributions on an invitation-only basis.
+In 2014, YouBlawg is changing its approach to publishing legal content and this means we are accepting only the highest possible contributions.

-If you have been invited to publish with us (if any invitations have been made, they will only be to lawyers, law firms or legal professionals in our networks who we know) and if you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences, here are some of the key things you should consider before submitting your post(s) for review by our moderators.
+If you have been invited to publish with us or if you are a lawyer, law firm or legal professional and if you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences, here are some of the key things you should consider before submitting your post(s) for review by our moderators.

 Why Should You Blawg Here?

-There are many reasons why you would want to publish with us (again, no unsolicited submissions are accepted):-
+There are many reasons why you would want to publish with us:-

 - Get your content shared with our audiences on Twitter and to a wide professional audience on other social networks including LinkedIn, Facebook and Google+.